Acadian-Ambulance/Acadian.FSharp/README.md

   Example: `list1 |> flip List.append list2`.
 With the flip, the lists will occur in the resulting list in the order in which they appear in the code even though we're using a forward pipe.
 Without the flip, the elements of `list1` would occur _after_ the elements of `list2` in the resulting list.
+- `tryResult` calls a function and returns `Ok` of the result if no exception was thrown or `Error` of the thrown exception.
 - `tryCast<'a>` returns `Some` if the object is the given type; otherwise returns `None`.
 - `nil` value is the null `System.Nullable<T>` value.
 This is purely to make it easier to refer to.
 - `|?` operator is `defaultArg` and equivalent to `|> Option.defaultValue`.